Jay-Shah1/Jay-Shah1.github.io/_pages/about.md

 <p  style="text-align: justify;">
-  I am a Ph.D. student in Chemical Engineering at the University of Delaware, advised by Prof. Arthi Jayaraman in the <a href="https://sites.udel.edu/arthij/" target="_blank">Jayaraman Research Group</a>.
+  I am a Ph.D. student in Chemical Engineering at the University of Delaware, advised by <a href="https://sites.udel.edu/arthij/" target="_blank">Prof. Arthi Jayaraman </a>.
 My research integrates molecular modeling, atomistic and coarse-grained simulations, and machine learning to understand how molecular structure governs the dynamics and thermodynamics of next-generation polymeric materials.

 </p>